 At the Plains of Abraham Museum, we get the big picture on the 1759 battle.
 Then we walk the battlefield on the Plains of Abraham, overlooking the St. Lawrence River, to envision how that attack unfolded.

 After lunch in the quaint Petit Champlain, the city’s historic quarter, we focus on the bold 1775 assault on Quebec by Arnold and Montgomery, and uncover how it might have succeeded but for bad luck and rotten weather.

 We end the day with a visit to the Citadelle, the oldest military building in Canada, dating back to 1693.
 It is still an active military installation.
 During the 1943 Quebec Conference, Winston Churchill and Franklin Roosevelt were photographed on its ramparts – and you can grab a photo in the same spot!

-Farewell cocktails and dinner in the celebrated Rose Room, site of the American and British Combined Chiefs Meeting at the September 1943 Quebec Conference.
+This evening, we will enjoy farewell cocktails and dinner in the celebrated Rose Room, site of the American and British Combined Chiefs Meeting at the September 1943 Quebec Conference.
 It is a fitting spot to end our journey – a place that commemorates where the combatants in the American Revolution joined as Allies 150 years later.
 A truly Grand Finale.

-DAY 10 Quebec City Airport.
-Au Revoir!
+DAY 10 Quebec City airport - Au Revoir!

 Thank you for traveling with Stephen Ambrose Historical Tours.
 As we develop future chapters of our Revolutionary War tour, we will send you the information.
 Have a safe trip home!